zedlopez/ifm/Examples/Tilt2.md

 Here we take on the job of writing an inventory listing for a poker hand that will reflect the real value of what the player has drawn.
 To do this, we create a rulebook to sort and assess the cards in the player's hand; its possible return values are limited to the kinds of poker hands that exist, from "high card" to "royal flush".

-The first three sections, creating the deck of cards and the means to parse their names, are identical to those we've already seen in Tilt 1; new material begins at section 4.
+The first three sections, creating the deck of cards and the means to parse their names, are identical to those we've already seen in [Tilt 1]; new material begins at section 4.

 For the purposes of demonstration, we're simulating something akin to five-card draw without wilds; stud or hold-em variations would add some other complexities.